rtib/tib-debnet/README.markdown

 }
 ```

-###Static IPv4 configuration
+###Static IPv4 interface configuration
-For a static IP configuration the attributes address and netmask are
+For a static IP configuration the attributes address and netmask are mandatory.
-mandatory.
-Attributes broadcast, gateway, pointopoint, hwaddress, mtu and
+Attributes broadcast, gateway, pointopoint, hwaddress, mtu and scope are
-scope are optional.
+optional.

 ```puppet
 debnet::iface::static { 'eth0':